UNIVERSES IN UNIVERSE - FORUM

 "Feminism?
 Isn't it dead?"

-Well, no. In the past decade or two, we thought modernism is dead, history
+Well, no. In the past decade or two, we thought

 is dead, etc., but old habits die hard.
-While we thought ideologies
+While we

-weredead, Imperialism, colonialism, and militarism all made great comebacks.
+weredead, Imperialism, colonialism, and militarism all

-The bad old patriarchal system is more alive than ever.
-They have become
+The bad old patriarchal system is more alive than

 unapologetically ruthless.
-Faced with this harsh reality, we think
+Faced with this harsh

 feminism

-is still one of the few ideals we can hang on to in order not to be
+is still one of the few ideals we can hang on to in order

 completely disillusioned by the state of the world today.
-We know there are

 many different versions of "feminism".
-Our version of feminism is made
+Our version

 clear

 in the statement below.
-We would like to stress that our feminism is not to
+We would like to stress

 expand the rights of the "biological female".